LEADNorthLLC/iris-ccd-devtools/README.md

 $ git clone git@github.com:LEADNorthLLC/iris-ccd-devtools.git/
 ```

 Open the terminal in this directory and run:

 ```bash
 $ docker-compose up -d --build
 ```

+> The **docker-compose** command will install the front-end application and the backend APIs.

 ## Interoperability DevTools Dashboard: